Nature Calls Each of Us: My Experience as a Cultural Liaison

 Along this path, you may meet others with a warm greeting, or you will complete the walk without encountering anyone, but the birds make sure they steal your attention as you wander.

-We have facilitated several outdoor activities, including camping and paddleboarding at Baker Park Reserve in Maple Plain, canoeing at Fish Lake Regional Park in Maple Grove, nature walks at Hyland Lake Park Reserve in Bloomington, small-group talks at Lake Minnetonka Regional Park, and a women’s introductory camping retreat with Latina and African American women.
+We have facilitated several outdoor activities, including camping and paddleboarding at Baker Park Reserve in Maple Plain, canoeing at Fish Lake Regional Park in Maple Grove, nature walks at Hyland Lake Park Reserve in Bloomington, small-group talks at Lake Minnetonka Regional Park and a women’s introductory camping retreat with Latina and African American women.

-The most amazing part of this experience was watching 15 women who were strangers bond in less than six hours of being together.
+During the retreat, fifteen women who were strangers bond in less than six hours of being together.
 Our cultural differences were not a barrier.
 In fact, our time together included sharing our personal, professional lives and culture with one another.
 We networked, danced, sang and shared history about our native communities.
 This is what I would call being “happy in nature,” and it is my hope to bring more women into the many adventures that Three Rivers has to offer.

 I consider myself a concierge for the community, and I have a strong desire to welcome women and BIPOC communities into natural spaces on their terms and at convenient times.
 I want to take time to get to know the communities I desire to serve, their groups’ needs, and their level of comfort with natural spaces.
 I tailor activities to the group's interests, working with other park professionals to introduce community members safely and responsibly to new events.

 As a cultural liaison, I take my job very seriously by providing high-quality programming, care and respect for all community members I serve.
 Although I grew up in the city, it was my mother who introduced my family to the importance of natural spaces and the discovery of their healing properties.
-My goal in 2021 is to get as many youth and families out into Three Rivers parks as I can.
+My goal is to get as many youth and families out into Three Rivers parks as I can.

 To connect with me and learn more about the activities or events I’m planning, please email me at Nicole.Fernandez@ThreeRiversParks.org.